open-simh/.github/docs/simdocs/simh_doc.md

 execution:

-Single Command Mode: In single command mode you enter one command at a time and aren\'t concerned about what the simulated system is doing while you enter that command.
-The command is executed once you\'ve hit return.
+Single Command Mode: In single command mode you enter one command at a time and aren't concerned about what the simulated system is doing while you enter that command.
+The command is executed once you've hit return.

-Multiple Command Mode: In multiple command mode you initiate your activities by entering the WRU character (usually \^E).
+Multiple Command Mode: In multiple command mode you initiate your activities by entering the WRU character (usually ^E).
 This will suspend the current simulator execution.
 You then enter commands as needed and when you are done you enter a CONTINUE command.
-While entering Multiple Command commands, if you fail to enter a complete command before the timeout (specified by \"SET REMOTE TIMEOUT=seconds\"), a CONTINUE command is automatically processed and simulation proceeds.
+While entering Multiple Command commands, if you fail to enter a complete command before the timeout (specified by "SET REMOTE TIMEOUT=seconds"), a CONTINUE command is automatically processed and simulation proceeds.

 A subset of normal simh commands are available for use in remote console sessions.